Driving School Diaries, Part II

 Today’s 100-minute class went by quickly enough, once I got off the simulator and into the car.
 I’m looking forward to the next one.

-But probably not the 13 classes after that… I suspect there’s only so many times one can go around a track for 100 minutes, at speeds so slow the analogue speedometer never visibly rises, before losing the will to drive.
+But probably not the 13 classes after that… I suspect there’s only so many times one can go around a track for 100 minutes, at speeds so slow the analog speedometer never visibly rises, before losing the will to drive.